Skip to main content

 Automation shifts work from repeated execution to system design.

 The value is not simply that tasks happen faster.
-The real value is that processes become more consistent, more measurable, and easier to improve over time.
+The real value is that processes become more consistent, measurable, traceable, and easier to improve over time.

 What Automation Really Means